Skip to main content

 It is the fastest path — Aegentra implements the technological controls directly in your tenant and collects evidence with the Aeges risk engine.
 Other environments can be scoped during discovery.

 Ready to have it done for you?
-Aegentra senior engineers implement every applicable Annex A control inside your Microsoft 365 tenant and get you audit-ready in 12 weeks — see the ISO 27001 implementation service, or read the ISO 27001 certification guide for costs and timelines.
+If you want an ISO 27001 consultant in Australia to implement every applicable Annex A control inside your Microsoft 365 tenant and get you audit-ready in 12 weeks, explore our ISO 27001 consulting & implementation service — or read the ISO 27001 certification guide for costs and timelines.